Rolan's Curse: Graphics

 The game's visuals are built with graphic tiles, extending the play field beyond the current view.
 When the player walks to the edge of the screen, the view adjusts to next set of tiles that represent a new area.

 Because of the sprite limitations of the hardware, Rolan's Curses artists opted for a Japanese super deformed (SD) approach to the style.

 Enemies

 There are 19 different kinds of enemies in the game; not including bosses.
 They include zombies, skeletons, knights, wizards, bats, and spiders.

 Save system

 The Rolan's Curse cartridge has no internal save battery.
 The game relies on a password system that can be viewed from the menu and executed when the player picks "CONTINUE" from the title screen.
 The game updates the current password every time a new item is in inventory, a new upgrade has been found, and when the next level's map is reached.

 Reception

 Nintendo Power gave Rolan's Curse a 78/100 score.

-While many players found the game to be fun, likening it to the Zelda series, a common complaint is the quest's brevity.
-The game only features three full levels, plus a smaller final boss level.